chemharuka/toGainMapHDR/README.md

 #### Note:

-1. Using a specific base photo will result larger file size (approximately double)
+1. Using a specific base photo will result larger file size
-2. Exporting 10-bit heic files will result larger file size (approximately double)
-3. Scaling the gain map can reduce file size, but will reduce highlight detail
+2. Scaling the gain map can reduce file size, with slightly lose highlight detail
-4. File size compare (in HEIC format): ISO Gain Map : Apple Gain Map : Apple Gain Map with scale 1.5 ≈ 1:0.85:0.55
-5. \*\* Monochrome gain map compatible with Google Photos (Android version), Instagram, Edge Browser etc. Recommended to use for sharing.
+3. \*\* Monochrome gain map compatible with Google Photos (Android version), Instagram, Edge Browser etc. Recommended to use for sharing.
 The two different type have slight differences in compatibility.
 It is recommended to use the first one (-g).
-6. When exporting 8-bit heic photo, color discontinuity may occur in low-texture areas, like clouds, lakes.
+4. When exporting 8-bit heic photo, color discontinuity may occur in low-texture areas, like clouds, lakes.

 ### heic_hdr.py